 For those who insist on hard scientific data, here is a one-hour video of a Professor of Medicine discussing several journal papers on vitamin D:Scholarly Video on Vitamin D (one hour)

 The evidence strongly suggests that vitamin D3 is important for immunity, and there is no significant evidence that it is harmful even in fairly large quantities.
-I am currently taking 10K IU daily (5K IU twice).
+I am currently taking 10K IU daily (5K IU twice), or just 5K IU on days when I get sun exposure.
 I think it would be safe to take even more that that, but the benefits of larger quantities are minimal, according to the video above, because the body simply cannot absorb much more than that.

 Sunshine also stimulates vitamin D production, and you should get some when you can.
 I try to sit or lay out in the sun for about 15 minutes around solar noon every day that I get a chance.
 Fortunately, we get a lot of sunshine out here in northern California!